 Zambia have launched their 10 year multi-sectoral antimicrobial resistance (AMR) National Action Plan following a One Health approach.

-Global, regional, and national sepsis incidence and mortality
+The Lancet: Global, regional, and national sepsis incidence and mortality

 Global, regional, and national sepsis incidence and mortality, 1990–2017: analysis for the Global Burden of Disease Study published in The Lancet.